Skip to Content

 Expert Tips:

-• Ensure that all ingredients are at room temperature before starting.
-Using cold ingredients can make it more challenging to achieve a proper emulsion.
+• Start with room-temperature ingredients.
+Ensure all ingredients are at room temperature before starting.
+Cold ingredients can make it more challenging to achieve a proper emulsion.

-• Add the oil gradually in a slow, steady stream while blending.
-The gradual addition helps to achieve a stable emulsion (the two liquids combine and don’t separate).
+• Slowly Add Oil: Add a few drops, then pour the oil gradually in a slow, steady stream while whisking or blending the ingredients.
+The gradual addition helps achieve a stable emulsion (so the two liquids combine rather than separate).

 Nutrition